Y-J-Zhang/starter-hugo-academic-test/content/authors/admin/_index.md

     label: Github

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'zhangyj0720@163.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Welcome to my academic website.
-At present, I mainly study medical image segmentation and domain generalization.
-If you are interested in these topics, welcom to contact me.
+Welcome to my personal homepage, I focus on computer vision and multimodal large language model, and also have a high interest in recommender systems.
 {style="text-align: justify;"}